klavins/ECEP520/week_3/README.md

 - Users have to remember to cast results.
 - You have to create each element twice, one to construct it and then once to copy it into the array.

-Test Driven Development
-===

-The exercises below ask you to add methods to the ADTs defined above.

 Exercises
 ===